 An enlarged prostate, which is common in older men, can increase the levels of total PSA due to the effect of BPH on the bladder.

-Urinary tract infection may elevate your PSA levels.
+Urinary tract infections may elevate your PSA levels.

 Men under the age of 50 often develop prostatitis.
-Prostatitis-associated inflammation and prostate irritation can also increase PSA levels.
+Prostatitis-associated inflammation and prostate irritation can increase PSA levels.

 Some men experience elevated PSA levels after ejaculation.
 This may persist for 24 hours.

 An injury to the groin caused by an accident or surgical procedure may spike PSA levels.
-However, this can be excluded by performing a second PSA test.
 You should inform your doctor if you had a recent fall, impact or accident.

 Prostate cancer often elevates your PSA levels, especially hormone-dependent prostate cancer.

 However, digital rectal examination and prostate biopsy are required to make a diagnosis of prostate cancer.
 High PSA level likely links with prostate cancer if you have multiple known risk factors of prostate cancer.